ravigahlla/ravi-app/README.md

-# Task Manager
+# Raviflo

-A dynamic task management application built with React that helps users organize tasks and group them into projects.
+A personal task management and goal manifestation application built with React that helps users organize tasks and group them into projects.
 The app features a kanban-style board with drag-and-drop functionality and a collapsible project sidebar.

 ## Features